enricopiseddu/lendingPool/README.md

 If all these checks are satisfied, the function updates the state of the lending pool and the user, and finally it transfers the amount to repay from the msg.sender to the reserve of the LP.

 When the repay function is successfully executed, the userToRepay's health factor increases allowing him to redeem the value of the collateral used in the loan just repaid.

-#### 4.4.1 Differences between repay functions
-The main difference between the repay function proposed in this work and the original implementation in Aave, is that in the proposed implementation it is possible only repay completely the debt, while in Aave the msg.sender can repay also only a part of it.
-In both implementations, the caller (msg.sender) can repay the debt of another user specifying the address, or the own debt specifying his address.

 ### 4.5 Redeem function